cunbidun/dotfiles/docs/pages/Dotfiles Installation Note.md

 5. check `$HOME/.local/bin/sc_pacman_sync`
 to make sure the `user` and `user_id` are correct.
 To check user id: `id -u $USER`
 6. `sudo crontab root_jobs` for root jobs

+---
+### Slow GTK applications
+The problem is fixed by forcefully removing xdg-desktop-portal xdg-desktop-portal-gtk The packages got installed as dependency for Gcolor3.

+sudo pacman -Rndd xdg-desktop-portal xdg-desktop-portal-gtk